-Once you have a better handle on the cost of the insurance coverage you'll need, you can begin looking at your health care costs along with your other essential retirement expenses.
+Once you have a better handle on the cost of the insurance coverage you'll need, you can begin looking at your health care costs, along with your other essential retirement expenses.
 On the financial side, you want to look closely at your anticipated medical costs as part of your larger income planning goal, because they are such an important and essential expense in retirement.

 Most online retirement planning tools can help you create a ballpark estimate of how much of your budget for essential expenses should be allocated to medical and other health care costs.

 You also can use Fidelity's annual Retiree Health Care Costs Estimate as a basis for planning.
 This estimate suggests that a 65-year-old couple retiring in 2022 would need \$315,0005 to pay for medical expenses throughout their retirement, not including nursing home or long-term care.
 This figure covers the cost of insurance premiums for Medicare Part B coverage and Part D prescription benefits, plus out-of-pocket expenses for co-pays, deductibles, and miscellaneous home care costs.
 It doesn't include additional costs for treating chronic conditions such as heart disease, arthritis, diabetes, or most dental services.
-Based on currently available cost estimates, about 15% of the average retiree's annual expenses will be used for health care-related expenses, including Medicare premiums and out-of-pocket expenses.6

-Another consideration is that 52% of people who reach age 65 will use some form of long-term care.7 You might want to earmark a portion of your budget for purchasing long-term care (LTC) insurance as well.
+Another consideration is that 48% of people who reach age 65 will use some form of long-term care.6 You might want to earmark a portion of your budget for purchasing long-term care (LTC) insurance as well.
 The cost is based on age, so the earlier you purchase a policy, the lower the annual premiums.

 Whatever method you use to estimate your health care expenses, including them in your overall income planning helps you invest that amount appropriately so you can cover health care costs without having to sell or liquidate investments unnecessarily.